Harry Gillow

 • Commercial

-Harry has been instructed by the Serious Fraud Office in a criminal prosecution of two former directors of Serco for procurement fraud.
+• By the Serious Fraud Offce in a criminal prosecution of two former directors of Serco for procurement fraud.
 Led by Philip Moser KC, he formed part of a counsel team brought in to deal with preliminary matters relating to points of contractual interpretation ahead of trial.

 He has extensive advocacy experience at High Court and county court level in a range of contractual, tortious and regulatory disputes.
 He has considerable experience of conducting strike out applications and other preliminary hearings, including CMCs, on behalf of clients.